StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

     more my_file.txt

-Once the file is displayed to the screen, press enter to move through the file one line at a time.
+Once the file is displayed to the screen, press <kbd>Enter</kbd> to move through the file one line at a time.
 Use the space bar to scroll one page at a time.
 Press <kbd>Q</kbd> to exit the more viewer.

 Again, there are many flags and options that can be applied to give additional functionality to `more`.
-There is also a related program named less which has additional functionality when reading text files.
+There is also a related program named `less` which has additional functionality when reading text files.
 See which text viewer most suits your needs.

 #### The nano text editor
 There are many ways to edit a file in Linux.
-The operating system is shipped with a text editor called `Vi`, but it is not the most intuitive software for novices and so we recommend using `nano` – already installed on the cluster – which marks a good compromise between wide-ranging functionality, yet is still relatively lightweight and can be run in a terminal window.
+The operating system is shipped with a text editor called "Vi", but it is not the most intuitive software for novices and so we recommend using **"nano"** – already installed on the cluster – which marks a good compromise between wide-ranging functionality, yet is still relatively lightweight and can be run in a terminal window.

-Simply type nano on the command line and the software will start and display a screen similar to that shown below.
+Simply type `nano` on the command line and the software will start and display a screen similar to that shown below.
 You can now start writing text in this window and then to save your text simply press <kbd>CTRL</kbd> + <kbd>O</kbd>.
 When using `nano`, option menus and prompts will appear at the bottom of the window (please note that the `^` character in a menu denotes the <kbd>CRTL</kbd> button).

 To exit the program type <kbd>CTRL</kbd> + <kbd>X</kbd>.